 Why Humanities Core?

-For fifty years, Humanities Core has been a vital first-year experience and gateway to success for undergraduate students at UCI.
+For over fifty years, Humanities Core has been a vital first-year experience and gateway to success for undergraduate students at UCI.
 Our students are exposed to different teaching styles and academic methodologies, while simultaneously learning how to adapt to a range of different writing and communication contexts.
 As a student in Humanities Core, you’ll efficiently satisfy numerous General Education requirements early in your academic career, giving you more time to focus on coursework and research in your major in the years that follow.

 “Taking HumCore was undoubtedly the best decision of my freshman year.”